alumni_lookup

 Automated Reports E2, E4 🔶 Medium-High

-Strategic Value: Phase 6 adds advanced analytics on top of the Phase 1B foundation.
-Enables deeper insights and automated reporting.
+Strategic Value: Phase 6 adds advanced analytics to enable deeper insights and automated reporting.

 7. Marketing Messaging by Job